mathandpencil/mathandpencil.github.io/_posts/2014-07-12-using-django-tastypie-to-create-RESTful-APIs.markdown

 If you are interested in Django, machine learning, math, and/or statistics you can following me on twitter: [@josephmisiti](https://www.twitter.com/josephmisiti)

-The code for this tutorial can be forked on from our [github account](https://github.com/mathandpencil/django_tastypie_tutorial)
+The code for this tutorial can be forked from our [github account](https://github.com/mathandpencil/django_tastypie_tutorial)

 If you need help with Django or Machine Learning, contact my firm at info@mathandpencil.com